 The greatest benefit of producing such large eggs is that they hatch into highly precocial young.
-This means kiwi chicks hatch fully feathered with open eyes and within a week are able to feed themselves (McLennan et al. 2004; Frances and Larter 2011).
+This means kiwi chicks hatch fully feathered with open eyes and within a week are able to feed themselves.
 Being precocious helps young to evade predators.
-However, before mammals were introduced to New Zealand kiwis had very little problem with predation.
+However, before mammals were introduced to New Zealand kiwis had very little problem with attacks from predators.

-Nocturnal predator species such as owls were only as large as 600g and therefore too small to prey on even young kiwis (McLennan et al. 2004).
-In modern days despite being nocturnal, well camouflaged and elusive kiwis are still preyed upon by introduced mammals including rats and stoats (Attenborough 1998; Frances and Larter 2011).
-The large and strong egg of the kiwi protects the chick as they are too large and heavy to be broken by rats (McLennan et al. 2004).
-Despite these adaptations smaller kiwi species are preyed upon for the first four months of life before outgrowing their predators (McLennan et al. 2004).
+Nocturnal predator species such as owls were only as large as 600g and therefore too small to prey on even young kiwis.
+In modern days, despite being nocturnal, well camouflaged and elusive kiwis are still preyed upon by introduced mammals including rats and stoats.
+The large and strong egg of the kiwi protects the chick as they are too large and heavy to be broken by rats.
+Despite these adaptations, smaller kiwi species are preyed upon for the first four months of life before outgrowing their predators.

 By Sarah Burhouse, Zoology Project Placement Student